vipulmchaudhari8/telnavprj/README.md

 6. For all other random URLs response will with be with status code 400 http://localhost:8080/nocontent1

-7. Project inlcude in-memmory data base integration to store data
+7. Project include in-memory data base integration to store data
 8. Project also include integration test and  Audit for the API calls